RedAngel121/NytePack/README.md

 - [The Undergarden](https://www.curseforge.com/minecraft/mc-mods/the-undergarden) is a large scale upgrade to include with scaling health mod

 ### Interesting Ideas:
+- Mechano?
+(Unreleased Mod Still Under Heavy Development / Might need to consider New Age in the meantime)
 - [Alex's Mobs](https://www.curseforge.com/minecraft/mc-mods/alexs-mobs): some of the mobs are just horrible and need to be disabled
 - [Aquaculture](https://www.curseforge.com/minecraft/mc-mods/aquaculture): remove neptunium stuff or adjust it
 - [Beyond Earth](https://www.curseforge.com/minecraft/mc-mods/beyond-earth):